notofonts/noto-docs/src/descriptions/NotoSansOsage.md

-Noto Sans Osage is a unmodulated (“sans serif”) design for texts in the American _Osage_ script.
+Noto Sans Osage is an unmodulated (“sans serif”) design for texts in the American _Osage_ script.
 It contains 82 glyphs, 2 OpenType features, and supports 81 characters from 2 Unicode blocks.